 Brewing coffee may seem like it’s an easy task, but it’s a lot more complicated than it looks.
 Between the quality of the beans and the brewing method, many things can go wrong when trying to make the perfect coffee cup.
-While many people rely on drip-brew coffee machines, others use pour-over brewing and French-presses to brew their morning cup.
+While many people rely on drip-brew coffee machines, others use pour-over brewing and French presses to brew their morning cup.
 Regardless of brewing, one of the most fundamental parts of making coffee is the water temperature.
-The short answer is that the water for coffee brewing should be between 195°F–205°F, staying only in this range.
+The short answer is that the best coffee water temperature is between 195°F–205°F, staying only in this range.

 Is Boiling Water Okay to Use?